msperlin/GetHFData/README.md

 ## Download and Aggregate High Frequency Trading Data from Bovespa

-**IMPORTANT: The CRAN version of this package is NOT working.
-Please use the github version:**
+**IMPORTANT: 2020-06-30 B3 closed the public access to the ftp and, therefore, the package is not working.
+As far as I know, there is no expectation of any change in that status in the near future.
+I'm also not aware of any other source of HF data.**

 ```
 devtools::install_github('msperlin/GetHFData')